How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 Structure partnerships for perfect alignment: Ladder split revenue 50/50 with coaches after Apple's commission.
 This generous split reduced Ladder's margins short-term but created strong incentives for coaches to promote the app genuinely and consistently.

 Build clear attribution from the start: Ladder set up unique UTM tracking for each coach's Instagram link-in-bio, allowing them to see exactly which users came from which creator.
 Users clicked through to a custom landing page featuring their specific coach before entering the app.
-This clear attribution allowed Ladder to measure which coaches drove the most valuable users.
+This clear attribution allowed Ladder to measure which coaches drove the most engaged users.

 Putting it all together